MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2021/07/devtools.md

 <!-- Title: DevTools Settings now includes display language -->
 <!-- Subtitle: You can now skip the browser settings and change the DevTools display language directly within DevTools Settings. -->

 Previously, to change the display language in DevTools, you had to change the browser language.
-Now you can easily switch the locale in DevTools **Settings**, without having to change your browser settings.
+Now you can easily switch the display language in DevTools **Settings**, without having to change your browser settings.
 To do this, open **Settings**, and then in **Preferences**, select a language from the **Language** drop-down list.

 :::image type="complex" source="../../media/2021/07/settings-browser-ui-language.msft.png" alt-text="Changing the DevTools display language directly from DevTools **Settings**" lightbox="../../media/2021/07/settings-browser-ui-language.msft.png":::
    Changing the DevTools display language directly from DevTools **Settings**